sourdoughbredd/inventory-application/README.md

 ## Description

-This Inventory Application is designed to help beer merchants manage their inventory of different beer products.
+This Inventory Application is designed to help beer sellers manage their inventory of different beer products.
 It provides features to add, update, delete, and view details of breweries, beer types, beers, and individual beer SKUs.
 The application is built using Node.js and Express, with a MongoDB database for storage.

 ## Table of Contents